ngrok/ngrok-docs/docs/integrations/facebook/webhooks.md

 1. After you add a webhook to Facebook, Facebook will submit a validation post request to your application through ngrok.
 Confirm your localhost app receives the validation get request and logs `WEBHOOK_VERIFIED` in the terminal.

 1. Back to the **Webhooks** page, click **Subscribe** for the **feed** action.
-    **Tip**: You can subscribe to multiple actions within the **Page** object, as well as select other objects to subscribe for.
-For each of them, you provide the ngrok URL.
+    **Tip**: You can subscribe to multiple actions within the **Page** object, as well as select other objects to subscribe to.
+For each of them, you provide the same URL.

 1. Click **Test** for the **feed** action, click **Send to My Server**, and confirm your localhost app receives the test post request.